How much does website development cost?

 You need to have a budget for a web developer to work with in order to get an affordable website quote.

 In addition to actual web pages, every website needs to have a domain name, web host and secure certificate.
 (Secure certificates have become standard since 2018).
 These all have ongoing annual renewal fees associated with them.
 Pricing varies on these parts based on where you purchase them and features, upgrades associated with them.
+So you can determine the cost of web hosting and the cost of your domain name up front.

 Web Design and Development